 The 10 Best Kids Xbox One Games

 This wiki has been updated 36 times since it was first published in December of 2016.
 If you want to share your love of gaming with your children — or if you're just looking for a way to get them out of your hair for a few hours — these Xbox One titles will keep little ones entertained.
 We've included games suitable for kids of varying ages, and they're so much fun you may be tempted to pick up the controller yourself to teach those young whippersnappers a thing or two.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes